Supercell (company): Background and founding

 Before Supercell, two of its founders, Mikko Kodisoja and Ilkka Paananen, worked at Sumea, a mobile game company.
 Kodisoja co-founded Sumea in 1999, and Paananen was hired as the company's CEO in 2000.
 In 2003, Sumea made a profit of €1.2 million.
-In the following year, the American Digital Chocolate bought Sumea and made the company its Finnish headquarters and Paananen the European manager.
+In the following year, the American Digital Chocolate bought Sumea and made it the company's Finnish headquarters and Paananen the European manager.
 Kodisoja, the firm's creative director, left the company in 2010, followed soon after by Paananen.

-Paananen moved to venture capital company Lifeline Ventures, but wanted to create a game company where executives would not disturb the work of the game developers.
-Together, Paananen, Kodisoja, Petri Styrman, Lassi Leppinen, Visa Forstén, and Niko Derome who had known each other through work connections, founded Supercell in 2010.
+Paananen moved to a venture capital company Lifeline Ventures, but wanted to create a game company where executives would not disturb the work of the game developers.
+Together, Paananen, Kodisoja, Petri Styrman, Lassi Leppinen, Visa Forstén, and Niko Derome, who had all known each other through work connections, founded Supercell in 2010.
 The company started its business in the Niittykumpu district of Espoo.

 Kodisoja and Paananen invested €250,000 in the company.
 Tekes, the Finnish funding agency for technology innovation, loaned them a further €400,000 and Lifeline Ventures also invested in Supercell.
 The following October, Supercell raised €750,000 through seed funding, including from London Venture Partners and Initial Capital.
-The first game Supercell started to develop was the massive multiplayer online game Gunshine that could be played on Facebook with a browser or on mobile platforms.
+The first game that Supercell started to develop was the massive multiplayer online game Gunshine that could be played on Facebook with a browser or on mobile platforms.
 The game prototype was ready in eight months.
 After Gunshine's completion, Accel Partners also invested €8 million in the company in May 2011, and shareholder Kevin Comolli became a member of Supercell's board of directors.
 Accel also invested in Rovio, among others.